 Life seems to have this ability to give you exactly what you need at the right time, if you are able to stop trying to control things, and just let life unfold.
 I am learning this on a daily basis, and have been since I arrived in New Zealand nearly five months ago.
 It’s the reason I came out here; to experience life at it’s most raw, basic and invigorating.

-I wanted to strip myself of all the comforts of my home life, such as my family, friends, job, home and culture, and whilst I haven’t quite had the courage to go to a country where I don’t speak the language, this still felt pretty bracing and nerve-wracking.
+I wanted to strip myself of all the comforts of my home life, such as my family, friends, job, home and culture, and whilst I haven’t quite had the courage to go to a country where I don’t speak the language, this has still been a test of my courage and will power.

 Since I arrived, I have met people from all walks of life, and watched how I interacted with these people, trying to observe the feelings, thoughts and emotions that came up for me.
-The thing I noticed the most was my inability to hold on to myself when in the presence of certain people; I always knew that I was a chameleon, I just didn’t realise that I was tired of it.
+The thing I noticed the most was my inability to hold on to myself when in the presence of certain people; I always knew that I was a chameleon, I just didn’t realise sometimes it can be to my detriment.

 Having come to a new country, where I knew no one and only had my belongings with me, I had no choice but to get out of my introverted shell and talk to people.
-Unfortunately, my insecurity and need for connection overwhelmed my voice of sanity, and I wound up clinging on to people who fit in with my codependency patterns.
+Unfortunately, my insecurity and need for connection overwhelmed my voice of sanity, and I wound up clinging on to people who were not the best for me, and fit in with my codependency patterns.